niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 # Lua API Reference

 The niji api resides in the global `niji` namespace.
 There is no need to import it.
-The niji namespace contains several submodules and classes for different purposes, which are listed in this document.
+The niji namespace contains several sub-namespaces and classes for different purposes, which are listed in this document.

 For more complicated or nonstandard use cases, you can always use the [Lua standard library](https://www.lua.org/manual/5.3/)